 Mistake 7: Focusing Only on Short-Term Results

-Short-term solutions often create long-term issues in heritage building projects in Alberta.
+Short-term solutions often create long-term issues in heritage window renovation Alberta projects.

 Examples include: